-- Rings that have a 44mm round hole and fit slimline 45mm to 50mm axles.
+- Rings with a 44mm round hole fit slimline 45mm to 50mm axles.

-- Those that have a 39mm round hole and fit 39mm and 40mm axles.
+- Those with a 39mm round hole fit 39mm and 40mm axles.

-- Some that have square holes and fit over marine bearings.
+- Some have square holes and fit over marine bearings.

 How Electric brake cabling works

-Example, when using 3mm cable, your controller will be wound up to the maximum voltage.
+For Example, when using a 3mm cable, your controller will be wound up to the maximum voltage.

-It is wise to have your trailer re-certified by an approved inspection station after any DIY work.
+Having your trailer re-certified by an approved inspection station after any DIY work is wise.